GregUtas/robust-services-core/README.md

 Most of the files in the [_input_](input) directory are test scripts.
-The document that describes the [POTS application](docs/RSC-POTS-Application.md) also discusses its tests, which exercise a considerable portion of the RSC software.
-There are also some other tests that are more tactical in nature:
+The document that describes the [POTS application](docs/RSC-POTS-Application.md) also discusses its tests, which exercise a considerable portion of RSC's software.
+Some other tests are more tactical in nature:

-- Various scripts test the Safety Net capability of the `Thread` class.
+- A set of scripts tests the Safety Net capability of the `Thread` class.
 A dedicated [page](docs/RSC-Trap-Recovery.md) describes these tests and the current status of each one.

 - Entering `>nt` in the CLI accesses the "nt" _increment_ (a set of CLI commands).
-It provides sets of commands for testing functions in the [`BuddyHeap`](src/nb/BuddyHeap.h), [`SlabHeap`](src/nb/SlabHeap.h), [`LeakyBucketCounter`](src/nb/LeakyBucketCounter.h),
+It provides commands for testing functions in the [`BuddyHeap`](src/nb/BuddyHeap.h), [`SlabHeap`](src/nb/SlabHeap.h), [`LeakyBucketCounter`](src/nb/LeakyBucketCounter.h),